cardozoguilherme/project-t03g06/docs/README.md

 - **Player Controls Menu** - Arrow UP = previous option, Arrow DOWN = next option, ESC = return to the main menu.
 - **Bird** - The character controlled by the player; it can jump and is affected by gravity.
 - **Speed Modifier** - Collecting a speed modifier increases the game speed for 5 seconds.
+- **Speed Modifier Movement** - Speed modifiers move vertically and to the left.
 - **Pipes** - The player dies upon colliding with a pipe.
 - **Pipe Movement** - Pipes move to the left across the screen.
 - **Randomized Pipe Sizes** - Pipes are randomly generated to vary the challenge.